GT-ARC/opaca-core/doc/api.md

 ### `POST /connections`

 * connect platform to another remote Runtime Platform (both directions, unless remote requires authentication, then just one direction)
-* input: username & password (optional, if remote RP requires authentication)
-* body: the base URL of that other Runtime Platform
+* body: the base URL of that other Runtime Platform, and whether the other platform should connect back
 * output: `true/false` whether the platform was newly connected or already known
 * errors: 502 (bad gateway) if not reachable